0cjs/8bitdev/src/clic/lisp.md

   and the first language implementation (1958-62).

 * Steele, Gabriel, [The evolution of Lisp][ste96a].
   Implementations and hardware.
-Specific langauge features.
+Specific language features.
   Above link is uncut version; a slightly shorter version [[ste96b]] was published in a book derived from HOPL II.